jupyter-server/jupyter_releaser/docs/source/faq/index.md

 # FAQ

-## How to resume a failed Finalize Release?
+## How to resume a failed release?

 If the workflow failed to publish the release, for example because PyPI or npm was down during the release process, we can try to re-run the failed "Publish Release" workflow.